kyletaylor94/TheVR-HappyHour-browser-iOS/README.md

  **This is not an official app.
 TheVR is not affiliated with this project in any way.
 All content used is the property of TheVR.**

 ---
+- **Minimum iOS Version**: 17.6

+This project requires iOS 17.6 or later to function properly.
+Please ensure that your device is running the appropriate operating system before installing the app.

 ## 🚀 Features